Seattle Community Access Network: Overview

-Seattle Community Access Network provides television productions resources to residents in King County and the greater Puget Sound region for use in creating TV shows and local programming.
+Seattle Community Access Network provided television productions resources to residents in King County and the greater Puget Sound region for use in creating TV shows and local programming.

-SCAN's facility houses two television studios for producing TV programs.
-The facility also provides three editing booths, several television cameras and related equipment for local residents to use for producing TV shows.
-SCAN has 12 full-time and 3 part-time employees that run the facility and train residents on how to use the camera equipment and editing suites.
-The staff regularly hold classes to teach residents TV production and video editing.
+SCAN's facility housed two television studios for producing TV programs.
+The facility also provided three editing booths, several television cameras and related equipment for local residents to use for producing TV shows.
+SCAN had twelve full-time and three part-time employees that ran the facility and trained residents on how to use the camera equipment and editing suites.
+The staff regularly held classes to teach residents TV production and video editing.

-Part of SCAN's operations include a Youth Media program to help teach local youth how to become filmmakers.
-The production facilities are also utilized by Reel grrls program run by 911 Media Arts Center and the local YMCA.
+Part of SCAN's operations included a Youth Media program to help teach local youth how to become filmmakers.
+The production facilities were also utilized by Reel grrls program run by 911 Media Arts Center and the local YMCA.

 Funding

-SCAN is funded by cable TV subscribers in the form of Cable television franchise fees.
-These franchise fees are charged to cable subscribers each month and totalled $6,500,000 in 2009.
-The fees are passed by the cable company to the Seattle city government and placed in the Cable Television Franchise Subfund that pays for Public-access television, Educational-access television and Government-access television (GATV).
+SCAN was funded by cable TV subscribers in the form of Cable television franchise fees.
+These franchise fees were charged to cable subscribers each month and totalled $6,500,000 in 2009.
+The fees were passed by the cable company to the Seattle city government and placed in the Cable Television Franchise Subfund that paid for Public-access television, Educational-access television and Government-access television (GATV).
 These are known as PEG channels for Public, educational, and government access television.

-Starting in 2006, the Cable Television Franchise Subfund is managed by the Department of Information Technology (DoIT) and is used fund things other than PEG channels.
-SCAN's receives about 10% of the fund or about $650,000 for its yearly budget.
-Additional funding for the station comes from grants and donations that SCAN actively seeks and a small amount comes from the fees charged to citizens that use SCAN to create programs.
+Starting in 2006, the Cable Television Franchise Subfund was managed by the Department of Information Technology (DoIT) and was used to fund things other than PEG channels.
+SCAN received about 10% of the fund or about $650,000 for its yearly budget.
+Additional funding for the station came from grants and donations that SCAN actively sought and a small amount came from the fees charged to citizens that used SCAN to create programs.